foonathan/memory/doc/installation.md

 2. `git submodule update --init --recursive`.
 This will fetches the latest commits from all submodules `memory` itself is using.

 If you later want to update your local copy to the latest version, simply run: `git submodule update --recursive --remote`.

-*Note: Run this command also if you get an error message during CMake telling you that a newer version of compatibility is required.
-This will update the compatibility submodule to its newest version.*

 ### 2. CMake Setup